mediakreativ/craft-blocksmith/README.md

 4. **Categories for Blocks**
    - Users can assign blocks to categories and filter by them in the preview modal.
-Includes a new "All Categories" button to reset filters.

 4. **Enable or Disable Previews**
    - Option to enable or disable previews for specific Matrix fields, improving workflow in nested Matrix setups.